28 Best Things to do in Salt Spring Island, BC

 10. Have a weekend getaway with your friends at a lakeside cottage

-Have a weekend getaway with your friends or celebrate your bachelor/bachelorette party at The Cottages.
+Have a weekend getaway with your friends at The Cottages.
 The modern three-floor cottages sit right beside a private lake and can accommodate larger groups with its 3 bedrooms and full-size kitchen.
 If you need more bedrooms, you can easily rent multiple cottages on the lake.

 See rates for The Cottages.